-- Affected stakeholder: Any person, group of persons or entity that is or is likely to be subject to the effects of the activities of a Management Unit.
+Affected stakeholder: Any person, group of persons or entity that is or is likely to be subject to the effects of the activities of a Management Unit.
 Examples include, but are not restricted to (for example in the case of downstream landowners), persons, groups of persons or entities located in the neighborhood of the Management Unit.
 The following are examples of affected stakeholders:

-- o Local communities
+- Local communities

-- o Indigenous Peoples
+- Ethnic Peoples

 - o Workers

-- o Forest dwellers
+- Forest dwellers

 - Neighbors

 - Downstream landowners

 - Local processors

 - Local businesses

 - Tenure and use rights holders, including landowners

-- Organizations authorized or known to act on behalf of affected stakeholders, for example social and environmental NGOs, labor unions, etc. (Source: FSC-STD-01-001 V5-2).
+- Organizations authorized or known to act on behalf of affected stakeholders, for example social and environmental NGOs, labor unions, etc. (Source: FSC-STD-01-001 V5-2)

-- Agro-forestry: Agroforestry is the term for land-use systems and technologies in which woody perennials (such as trees, shrubs, palms or bamboos) and agricultural crops or animals are deliberately grown on the same parcel of land in some form of spatial and temporal arrangement.
-Source: FAO.
+Agro-forestry: Agroforestry is the term for land-use systems and technologies in which woody perennials (such as trees, shrubs, palms or bamboos) and agricultural crops or animals are deliberately grown on the same parcel of land in some form of spatial and temporal arrangement.
+(Source: FAO)

+Applicable law: Means applicable to smallholder as a legal person or business enterprise in or for the benefit of the Management Unit and those laws which affect the implementation of the FSC Principles and Criteria.
+This includes any combination of statutory law (Parliamentary-approved) and case law (court interpretations), subsidiary regulations, associated administrative procedures, and the national constitution (if present) which invariably takes legal precedence over all other legal instruments.
+(Source: Based on FSC-STD-01-001 V5-2)

-- Best available information: Data, facts, documents, expert opinions, and results of field surveys or consultations with stakeholders that are most credible, accurate, complete, and/or pertinent and that can be obtained through reasonable effort and cost, subject to the scale and intensity of the forestry activities and the Precautionary Approach.
-Source: FSC-STD-60-004 V2-0.
+Best available information: Data, facts, documents, expert opinions, and results of field surveys or consultations with stakeholders that are most credible, accurate, complete, and/or pertinent and that can be obtained through reasonable effort and cost, subject to the scale and intensity of the forestry activities and the Precautionary Approach.
+(Source: Based on FSC-STD-60-004 V2-0)

-- Biological Control Agent: Organisms used to eliminate or regulate the population of other organisms.
+Biological Control Agent: Organisms used to eliminate or regulate the population of other organisms.
 (Source: FSC-STD-60-004 V2-0 Based on FSC-STD-01-001 V4-0 and World Conservation Union (IUCN).
-Glossary definitions as provided on IUCN website).
+Glossary definitions as provided on IUCN website)

-- Business associates: Non-family members who have some ownership as a business partner or financial involvement with the smallholder and are not employees.
+Business associates: Non-family members who have some ownership as a business partner or financial involvement with the smallholder and are not employees.
 (New)

-- Child:

-Any person under the age of 18.
-Source: ILO Convention 182, Article 2.
+Child: Any person under the age of 18.
+(Source: ILO Convention 182, Article 2)

-Consent: The free, prior and informed consent of Indigenous Peoples and/or local communities, as defined in FSC-STD 60-004 V2-0 EN, provided through a culturally appropriate process.
+Consent: The free, prior and informed consent of Ethnic Peoples and/or local communities, as defined in FSC-STD 60-004 V2-0 EN, provided through a culturally appropriate process.
 (New)